How many geodesics join two points on a contact sub-Riemannian manifold?: Preliminaries

 \begin{definition} Let $M$ be a contact manifold.
 A sub-Riemannian \emph{geodesic} is a non-constant Legendrian curve $\g:[0,1]\to M$ that is locally energy minimizer.
 More precisely, for any $t \in [0,1]$ there exists a sufficiently small interval $I \subseteq [0,1]$, containing $t$, such that the restriction $\g|_{I}$ minimizes the energy between its endpoints. \end{definition}

-Pontryagin maximum principle implies that any geodesic starting at $p_0$ can be lifted to a Lipschitz curve $\eta :[0,1] \to T^*M$ called \emph{sub-Riemannian extremal}, as we discuss now.
+Any geodesic starting at $p_0$ can be lifted to a Lipschitz curve $\eta :[0,1] \to T^*M$ called \emph{sub-Riemannian extremal}, as we discuss now.
 In general, sub-Riemannian extremals can be \emph{normal} or \emph{abnormal}, but abnormal extremals do not appear in contact or Riemannian structures.
 For this reason we only discuss normal extremals.

 \begin{definition} The \emph{Hamiltonian function} $H \in C^\infty(T^*M)$ is